Point Lookout Light

 Point Lookout Light is a lighthouse that marks the entrance to the Potomac River at the southernmost tip of Maryland's western shore of the Chesapeake Bay, south of the town of Scotland in Saint Mary's County, Maryland, USA.
-It is known for its association with ghost stories and has been the subject of paranormal investigations.
 The lighthouse is located in Point Lookout State Park.
-It is not open to the public.
+The lighthouse is now open to the public, as of May 2025, as a museum during the summertime.

 History

 On May 3, 1825, the federal government decided that a light was needed at Point Lookout to warn ships of the shoals and to mark the entrance to the Potomac River, and appropriated $1,800 for the project.
 The owner, Jenifer Taylor, refused the offer of $500 for the land, though he apparently offered to accept this price if he were named keeper.
 The purchase was delayed and eventually a county commission set a value of $1,150.
 Because of the cost overruns for the land purchase, Congress appropriated $4,500 on May 23, 1828, and awarded a contract on July 22, 1830, to John Donahoo for $3,050.
 Construction commenced before the deed to the land was obtained and Jenifer Taylor argued with the government until the matter was resolved some 2 years after the lighthouse became operational.
-Donahoo built a story-and-a-half house which was first lit on September 20, 1830 by keeper James Davis.
+Donahoo built a story-and-a-half house which was first lit on September 20, 1830, by keeper James Davis.
 Davis died a few months after taking the oath of office and his daughter, Ann Davis, kept the light until 1847.

 In 1854, the light was upgraded with a fourth-order Fresnel lens.
 The Civil War completely transformed the point.
 First, the Hammond General Hospital was built in 1862 to care for Union wounded.
 In 1863, Confederate prisoners began to be held at the hospital; and soon Camp Hoffman, a vast prison camp, was built, eventually holding 20,000 prisoners, of whom more than 3,000 died due to the harsh conditions, limited food rations and poor shelter from the elements.

 A fog bell tower was added in 1873.
 In 1883, the lighthouse was raised to two full stories with a summer kitchen and additional bedroom added at the southwest corner.
 Also in 1883, a buoy repair depot was built on the south side of the light; in 1884, a coal storage shed was built to the south of the buoy repair depot.
 The new structures obscured the fog bell, which was then replaced with a new fog bell on the east end of the coal storage shed.
 In 1927, the lighthouse was converted to a duplex, more than doubling the size of the building.
 The duplex allowed for a keeper and assistant keeper to live on-site and still have some privacy.